ethereum-optimism/asterisc/docs/running-fpvm.md

 The above command uses op-program to [gather the pre-image](https://github.com/ethereum-optimism/specs/blob/main/specs/fault-proof/index.md#pre-image-oracle), which are necessary for the FPVM to work with.

 The op-program will run from `l2.head` to `l2.blocknumber`, and save the preimage data to the `--datadir` we specified.
+When the preimage data is fetched prior to Asterisc running, the networking cost of op-program during FPVM run may be reduced.

-Once this is ready, we can run the Asterisc FPVM
+Once this is ready, we can run the Asterisc FPVM.

+> This step is only necessary if you want to fetch preimage in advance to running Asterisc.
+> You can [also run op-program as a server mode](#step-31-breaking-down-the-command), where preimages will be fetched on-the-go while Asterisc is running.

-## Building the Fault Proof VM
+## Step 2: Building the Fault Proof VM

 What is a FPVM?
 - First, the op-program is compiled down to a binary in RISC-V format.
 - Then, this ELF binary is fed into the Asterisc, which produced a json format of the program (prestate)
 - Finally, Asterisc can execute through this json

-### Compiling op-program into RISC-V
+### Step 2.1: Compiling op-program into RISC-V
 Navigate to `rvsol/lib/optimism/op-program`, and run:
 ```bash
 make op-program-client-riscv
 ```

-### Generating the Prestate JSON
+### Step 2.2: Generating the Prestate JSON
 Use Asterisc to translate the ELF binary into a JSON format that the FPVM can execute:

 ```bash